Are My Meds Messing With My Athletic Performance?

 Antidepressants, on the other hand, work by blocking cells’ reabsorption of serotonin and/or norepinephrine, making it more available to synapses in the brain.
 Exercise has also been shown to increase levels of these hormones, says Hunter, although researchers aren’t exactly sure what the connection is.

 What they do know is that different antidepressants work for different people: For many people, mood-boosting medication can increase a person’s energy levels and desire to exercise.
+For some people, Xanax, a medication in the benzodiazepine class, is helpful for athletic performance because it removes the self-doubt and negative self talk that many athletes struggle with.
 If you find that yours is doing just the opposite—zapping your drive, disrupting your sleep, or making your legs feel heavy when you run—talk to your doctor about the pros and cons of trying another one.
 Common side effects like drowsiness, dry-mouth, and weight gain could also potentially impact your workouts, but these can often be managed by getting adequate rest, staying hydrated, and otherwise maintaining a healthy lifestyle.

 Bottom line: In most cases, antidepressants and birth control can help improve your overall fitness levels by reducing depressive symptoms and PMS, respectively.
 But if you suspect any kind of performance-related side effect, says Hunter, consult with your doctor about other potential treatment options.